-Holding your debut book for the first time is something that will lodge itself in your mind forever more.
-But to get there is a game in three acts; writing the damn thing – I hope obviously – comes first, finding a publisher is the middle act, and the climax, if you will, is the final stage before you rinse, repeat, and begin again.
+Holding your published book for the first time is something that will forever remain in your memory.
+But to get there is a game in three acts; writing the damn thing – obviously – comes first, finding a publisher is the middle act, and the climax, if you will, is actually getting the thing published.
+Then you rinse, repeat, and begin again.
 Getting the book actually published requires a lot of effort; if you’re self-publishing, you’ll shoulder a lot of the burden yourself, but even with a publishing house involved, it’s still a process both of you have to buy into.

 I’ve been fortunate to have had entries in anthologies three times, by Pill Hill Press, May December Publications, and Thanet Writers.
 Inspired Quill has been my only experience of being published as a novel writer; my three full-length novels have all been well-treated and well-cared-for by the publisher.

 Both myself and IQ have learned so much with each subsequent publication and, as a result, it’s gone far more smoothly each time.
 They’ve got a significant number of titles under their belt now, and it’s a privilege to see the evolution of their publishing style.
 When I signed with them, I was only the second author on their … aha, books, and the first to the published due to a quirk with the dates.

 But the moment you sign on the contract’s dotted line, the hard work is just beginning.
 Whether it’s your first or twentieth book, you should be equally as engaged in the process, and so should your publisher.
 If either of those things ceases to be true – or is not even true from the beginning – then alarm bells should ring.